This box is designed for hand held garden tools and gadgets so they’re easy to find; I use my garden caddy daily and I absolutely love it.

-The Garden Caddy is an easy project that allows incorporating your own creativity.
+The caddy is an easy project that allows incorporating your own creativity.
 Even if you don’t have fancy carpenter skills it’s okay because with a little help you can handle assembly.

 Tools and Supplies

-The Garden Caddy is under $10 to build any tools or finishing touches would be additional; supplies can be purchased at any home improvement or hardware store.
+Supplies are under $10 and tools or finishing touches would be additional; supplies can be purchased at home improvement or hardware stores.
 Once these elements are gathered measure the fence board prior to cutting.

 - 1- 5/8 in. dowel Rod – under $4.00

 - 2 at 12 inches – side walls

 - 1 at 10 inches – box bottom

 - 2 at 5 inches – handle ends